adamshostack/conflictmodeling/3-Controls/content-controls.md

 6. Reporting systems (Reactive)
 7. Rate limiting

 **NOTE:** The problem with this page is that these controls can also be used on combination to each other and not just individual seperate controls.
 They have to be part of a cohesive strategy.
+One description of a strategy is in Zuckerman's description of Front Porch (2020).